chenmingxue/DS_frequently_used/24Projects/README.md

 1. Black Friday Sales Dataset\
 This dataset comprises of sales transactions captured at a retail store.
 It’s a classic dataset to explore and expand your feature engineering skills and day to day understanding from multiple shopping experiences.
 This is a regression problem.
 The dataset has 550,069 rows and 12 columns.

+2. Human Activity Recognition Dataset\
+This data set is collected from recordings of 30 human subjects captured via smartphones enabled with embedded inertial sensors.This is a multi-classification problem.
+The data set has 10,299 rows and 561 columns.